-7 Cohesion and rhetorical structure
+7 Cohesion and Rhetorical Structure

-The notion of a structured set of questions under discussion that has been developed by a variety of researchers, such as Klein & von Stutterheim (1987), van Kuppevelt (1994), Roberts (1996) and Büring (2003), leads to a richer understanding of CG management.
+The notion of a structured set of questions under discussion has been developed by a variety of researchers, such as Klein & von Stutterheim (1987), van Kuppevelt (1994), Roberts (1996) and Büring (2003) leads to a richer understanding of CG management.
 We have seen that delimiters can create and respond to such structures.

-I would like to point out that beyond the idea of question stacks and question trees, linguistic communication is built on a rich structure of discourse relations, as investigated in a number of theories such as in the study of cohesion in Halliday & Hasan (1976), and in Rhetorical Structure Theory (Mann & Thompson 1988).
+I would like to point out that beyond the idea of question stacks and question trees, linguistic communication is built on a rich structure of discourse relations, as investigated in a number of theories such as in the study of cohesion in Hassan & Halliday (1976), and in Rhetorical Structure Theory (Mann &

+Thompson 1988).
 Structured Discourse Representation Theory, as developed in Asher & Lascarides (2004), shows that there is an interaction between discourse structure and possible anaphoric relations.
-CG management cannot be described without referring to the strategies used to narrate events or make arguments.
+CG management cannot be described without referring to the strategies how events are narrated or arguments are being made.
 For example, there are strategies that first lay out the premises and then lead to a conclusion, and there are others that start with the conclusion and then motivate it or elaborate on it.
-This will result in locally distinct structures of the CG, and each individual sentence will respond to those.
+This will result in locally distinct structures of the CG, and each individual sentence will respond to it.
 In this sense, the devices studied in these theories, like discourse particles and intonational meaning, squarely belong to Information Structure as envisioned by Chafe.